 Farming Simulator 17

 Running a city can be a lot like running a business.
 While SimCity started this genre, Cities: Skylines is the reigning champ.
-In this game, you wield vastly more power than any mayor or city planner actually possesses, with the ability to build and destroy as you see fit, but the basic template remains operating within your budget and keeping your workers and customers (the population, in this case) happy.
+In this game, you wield vastly more power than any mayor or city planner possesses, with the ability to build and destroy as you see fit.
+However, the basic strategy is operating within your budget and keeping your workers and customers (in this case, the population) happy.
 The scale of Cities: Skylines is truly astounding – while most city builders feel like densely populated islands, if you build out the full nine regions available to you in this game, you will have a sprawling metropolis on your hands.
 You can even add an extension pack such as <em>Industries</em> where players can customize industrial areas.